jslyonnais/webpack-html-css-starter/src/assets/style/readme.md

 `-- main.css            # primary file
 ```

 *An HTML module can contain multiple partials and is determine whenever is can be reusable or not.
-Module can be page or a part of it.
+Module can be a page or a part of it.